 The great thing about Body Magic – Slimming World’s unique activity programme – is that there’s something for everyone.
 Whatever your ability or fitness level, there are lots of different activities that will get you breathing heavier, your heart beating faster and your body feeling the brilliant health benefits of moving more.

 Cycling is a fantastic workout for your heart and lungs and, when combined with our Food Optimising eating plan, it can give your weight loss and wellbeing a boost, too.
-To help you get into the biker groove, we asked our head office fitness coach, Lorraine Carr, to share more of her fantastic fit tips.
-Here, she cycles through the what, why, when, where and how of riding your bike…
+To help you get into the biker groove, we’re cycling through the what, why, when, where and how of riding your bike…

 What: Riding a bike is a great way to get fit, and can be enjoyed by almost anyone, regardless of your age, size or fitness level.
 Even if you’ve never tried cycling before, it’s never too late to get in the saddle.
 Organisations like Bikeability offer practical support to adults who want to learn how to ride a bike, or need a confidence-boosting refresher on the basics.